 Market Targetting, segmentation, and strategic positionning

 L’Oréal is very much aware of the importance of market targeting, segmentation, and positioning.
-In the process of entering the Chinese market, L’Oréal segmented the market by age as its core demographic market variables.
-During its initial market entry phase, the firm adopted concentrated market targeting strategy.
-Concentrated targeting strategy entails selecting a specific market segment and concentrating the marketing efforts on the identified segment.
+In the process of entering the Chinese market, L’Oréal segmented the market by age as its core demographic market variable.
+During its initial market entry phase, the firm adopted a concentrated market targeting strategy.
+A concentrated targeting strategy entails selecting a specific market segment and concentrating the marketing efforts on the identified segment.

-Concentrated targeting strategy enables organizations to understand the consumers’ motives, needs, and satisfaction level.
+A concentrated targeting strategy enables organizations to understand the consumers’ motives, needs, and satisfaction levels.
 L’Oréal targeted women as the core customers to target.
 China has undergone significant transformation especially in regard to personal care and beauty over the past few decades.

 L’oreal communication in China

-L’Oréal ensured that aspects of the Chinese traditional medicine were integrated in the process of producing YueSai items.
-The Chinese appreciate their cultural heritage and culture being integrated in their consumption process.
-Some of the elements that they hold in high esteem related to health, medicine, and food.
+L’Oréal ensured that aspects of Chinese traditional medicine were integrated into the process of producing YueSai items.
+The Chinese appreciate their cultural heritage and culture being integrated into their consumption process.
+Some of the elements that they hold in high esteem are related to health, medicine, and food.

 The amount was used in its marketing processes especially through television and print media.
 The advertising campaign featured Du Juan, a renowned Chinese supermodel.
-In a bid to attract potential customers, the firm ensured that a high level of creativity and effective designing were integrated in the television commercials.
+In a bid to attract potential customers, the firm ensured that a high level of creativity and effective design was integrated into the television commercials.
 During the advertising campaign, the firm adopted the tagline “I hold my future in my hand.”
 The other slogan adopted included “I look forward to every day with confidence.”
 Consequently, the firm was in a position to appeal to the Chinese women’s emotions.